- H2 FERRIES FRANCE & NORWAY

 Program backers hope the economy of scale from dispensing such large amounts of hydrogen will lower overall prices on the local market, too.

-propulsion without risk of hydrogen leaks or fires.
+nature onboard for propulsion without risk of hydrogen leaks

 is a toe-in-the-water project using budget off the shelf